OMNIFUELED GASIFIER/AIR-WATER-HEATER ENERGY SYSTEM

 - Whenever there is bridging of the fuel, air supports combustion beneath the bridge, creating hot flames and a spent gas with excess oxygen and little if any energy value.
 If the bridge burns through, the gas is greatly diluted and cooled by excess air, which can totally rob the fuel gas of energy.
 Then the bridge collapses, quenching the flames and heat with cool damp fuel and steam, creating a burst of sooty gas, followed by diminished cool gas production.

-- Contrary to expectations, adding all this heat and insulation does not deteriorate the materials of construction as much as allowing local hot spots of 2500-3,000F combustion, which is far above the required gasification temperatures of 1300 - 1600F.
-Temperatures above 1500F rapidly oxidize metals and thermal-shock ceramic, as when cool fuel suddenly lands on orange-hot refractory or cool air rushes in an empty open hopper.
+- Contrary to expectations, adding all this heat and insulation does not deteriorate the materials of construction as much as allowing local hot spots of 2500-3,000⁰F combustion, which is far above the required gasification temperatures of 1300 - 1600⁰F.
+Temperatures above 1500⁰F rapidly oxidize metals and thermal-shock ceramic, as when cool fuel suddenly lands on orange-hot refractory or cool air rushes in an empty open hopper.

-THIS GASIFIER/FURNACE IS DESIGNED AROUND THESE CONSIDERATIONS, WITH THE FOLLOWING FEATURES:
+- THIS GASIFIER/FURNACE IS DESIGNED AROUND THESE OBSERVATIONS AND DISCOVERIES, WITH THE FOLLOWING FEATURES:

 - The hopper and entire construction is cylindrical, creating more even feed and flow, less thermal stress, simpler construction, more reliable seals, thus the name “Roundy”.